mikeshardmind/SinbadCogs/README.md

 ## Availability of Support

-I was supporting these cogs more thoroughly before.
+I was supporting these cogs more thoroughly before, going forward, I'll be providing some support, but new features are unlikely.

-I will not be doing that going forward.
 If you find a bug or security issue, feel free to reach out, new features aren't being added.

 I will not be removing the cogs here, people are still using them and I see no good reason to do so.